nanaeasiedu/generator-express-simple/README.md

 Now your app is ready to be run.

 ## Running
-To run app, first run
+All configurations are in the Gruntfile, to start the server and start developping run, this will start the express app using grunt-nodemon and grunt-concurrent.Watches the files as you develop and runs the tasks.

-All configurations are in the Gruntfile, to start the server and start developping run, this will start the express app using grunt-nodemon and grunt-concurrent, watches the files as you build and runs tasks on the fly
+There are configurations that you have to take a look at and configure to suit your needs.

-default grunt task is
+To run the default grunt task use,

 ```shell
 grunt
 ```

-grunt server task
+To run the grunt server task that waches the server files as you develop and restarts the server using nodemon, run this tasks:

 ```shell
 grunt server
 ```
-To debug,
+To debug the application run,
 ```shell
 grunt debug
 ```